-Big Five is an increasingly popular term among safari and animal lovers, which, however, has a very distasteful origin, which is still a major problem for African animals to date.
-The term Big Five, as a matter of fact, is used in Africa to refer to the five largest animals on the African continent.
-The term Big 5 does doesn’t only reference the size and dimensions of the animals, but also the difficulty in hunting and killing them.
+Big Five is an increasingly well-known term among safari and animal lovers, which, however, has a less than happy origin, which even today turns out to be no small problem for African animals.
+The term Big Five, in fact, is used in Africa to identify the five largest animals on the African continent.
+The term Big 5 refers not only to the size and scale of the animal, but to the difficulty of hunting and killing it.

-This term is increasingly used, especially by those who organize safaris in African parks, in countries such as Tanzania and Zimbabwe.
-Let’s then uncover the origin of the phrase Big Five, the five biggest, and which animals belong to this group.
+This is an increasingly used term, especially by those who organize safaris in African parks, in lands such as Tanzania and Zimbabwe.
+So let’s find out the origin of the term Big Five, the big five, and what animals belong to this group.

 Origin of the term Big Five

-Big Five was first used in South Africa, mainly in South African parks where settlers hunted.
-The name in fact comes from a sad custom called Big Five Game, which is a game of the big five largest.
-This was however anything but a game.
+Big Five began to be used in South Africa, mainly in South African parks where settlers went hunting.
+In fact, the origin of the term comes from a sad custom with the name Big Five Game, or big five game.
+In reality this was anything but a game.

-The Big Five Game was a sort of competition, a competition and personal challenge between hunters, who challenged each other to see who could kill each of Africa’s most dangerous animals, and then decorate their homes with trophies of the hunt.
-The Big Five Game was really something to be proud of, and a lot of people headed for the lands of South Africa, where there was an abundance of those animals, to try and kill them.
+The Big Five Game was a kind of competition, a personal contest and challenge among hunters, who competed to see who could kill all the most dangerous animals in Africa and then decorate their homes with hunting trophies.
+The Big Five Game was a real boast, and a great many would head to the lands of South Africa, where there was an abundance of those animals, to try to kill them.

-Originally born in the parks of South Africa, where it was easier to find the animals, the term spread throughout the African territory, especially in Tanzania’s, Zimbabwe’s and Kenya’s parks.
+Originally born in the parks of South Africa, where the animals were easier to find, the term spread throughout Africa, mainly to parks in Tanzania, Zimbabwe and Kenya.

 Big Seven

-After some time following the use of the term “big five”, the term Big Seven also emerged, increasing the list of the biggest and most difficult animals to hunt to include whales and white sharks.
-There is only one place in the world where you can find all seven animals, and it is in one of the parks where it all began, in South Africa.
-The reserve is called Addo Elephant National Park, one of South Africa’s largest parks.
+Some time after the use of the term “big five” became established, the term Big Seven also appeared, expanding the list of larger, harder-to-hunt animals with the whale and white shark.
+There is only one place in the world where all seven animals can be found, and that is one of the park sites where it all began, namely South Africa.
+The reserve is called Addo Elephant National Park, one of the largest parks in South Africa.

-The Big Five animals are elephants, lions, leopards, buffaloes and black rhinos.
-These are some of the most characteristic animals of the African fauna, as well as one of the most important reasons why thousands of visitors come every year to experience safaris in Africa and Tanzania.
+The animals of the big five are the elephant, lion, leopard, buffalo, and black rhino.
+These are some of the most distinctive animals in African wildlife, as well as one of the most important reasons why thousands of visitors each year experience safaris in Tanzania and throughout Africa..

 Elephant